MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/gateway-management.md

 ## Install a gateway

 To install a gateway, follow the steps in [Install an on-premises data gateway](/data-integration/gateway/service-gateway-install).
+Install the gateway in standard mode because the _on-premises data gateway (personal mode)_ is available only for Power BI.

 ## View and manage gateway permissions